 For the longest time, I was under the impression that ramen broth is made with pork or beef bones, or both.
 I’ve come across chicken ramen once in a while but that was rare.
 Then, one late afternoon in Osaka, we were walking back to our apartment and we passed by a ramen shop that completely changed my understanding of ramen.

-The ramen shop, Mentenshyou, is in Chuo ward (and not the one in the photo above).
+The ramen shop, Mentenshyou, is in Chuo ward.
 We were so taken by the tarps displayed out front but, despite encouragement from the guy at the front door, we were still too full to go in and sit down to another meal.
 The guy understood and handed us brochures instead.
 We accepted them gratefully and noted that the ramen shop has delivery service.

 We reached our apartment and, for lack of anything useful to do, we scrutinized the brochures.
 You guessed right, perhaps?
 About two hours later, Speedy and Alex (that’s my husband and younger daugher) walked to the ramen shop and came back with a ton of food and plenty of useful information.